Missed Deferral Opportunities: When Opportunity Doesn't Knock

 The amount of QNEC the company is required to make is 50% of the MDO; however, this amount may be reduced depending on the amount of time that has elapsed between the initial missed deferral and the date the participant’s deferral election is properly implemented.

 How Much is the Corrective QNEC?

 When there is an MDO error, the affected participants receive the full amount of their compensation.
-That means if the corrective QNEC was equal to full amount of the missed deferral, the participants would receive a windfall.
+That means if the corrective QNEC was equal to the full amount of the missed deferral, the participants would receive a windfall.
 As a result, the QNEC is meant to compensate participants for the missed tax benefits they would have received if deferrals had been properly withheld.